 - ► Support groups are offered by AAAs and the Alzheimer's Association.

 - ► Benefits of Joining a Support Group

 - Get Emotional Support

 - Connect with others

-- Improve Quality of Life

-- Recharge Your Batteries

 - Regain a Sense of Control

-- Vent in a Judgment Free Zone

 - Provide Support to Others

 Options for Additional Care

 Different living options meet varying needs of a person with dementia.